quarksuite/legacy/CONTRIBUTING.md

 I'm not currently looking for feature requests as I have a solid idea of this library's intended features and architecture.
 Unless it's something the community demands and shows that it would improve the experience and workflow.

-Especially important to me is keeping the size of the library ~3-5KB (minified and gzipped).
-Any changes that jump this threshold, unless they demonstrate they well justify the exception, will not be considered.

-Any changes that fall outside any of the [project's other objectives][project obj] will also not be considered.
+Any changes that fall outside any of the [project's objectives][project obj] will also not be considered.

 None of the above is really a hard rejection.
-I'm just asking that you put a little more thought into why they would be necessary changes.
+I'm asking that you put a little more thought into why they would be necessary changes.

 ## Ground Rules